InvirganceDocumentation/convirgance-docs/docs/olap.md

 As businesses grow and expand, they gain useful analytical data about their own customers and the market itself.
-Online Analytical Processing, or OLAP, provides a means of sythesizing this data into useful metrics to provide business intelligence insights.
+Online Analytical Processing, or OLAP, provides a means of sythesizing this data into useful measures to provide business intelligence insights.

 Convirgance (OLAP) provides an easy and intuitive way to build OLAP tools around Star Schemas to produce SQL queries and perform